-Join Isabel Allende live to celebrate The Soul of a Woman.
+Join Isabel Allende and Alicia Garza live to celebrate the release of The Soul of a Woman.

-Dominican University of California’s Institute for Leadership Studies and Book Passage welcome Isabel Allende on March 4, 2021.
+Dominican University of California’s Institute for Leadership Studies and Book Passage welcome Isabel Allende and Alicia Garza on March 4, 2021.

 “When I say that I was a feminist in kindergarten, I am not exaggerating,” begins Isabel Allende, in her latest release, The Soul of a Woman.

 As a child, she watched her mother, abandoned by her husband, provide for her three small children without “resources or voice.”
 Isabel became a fierce and defiant little girl, determined to fight for the life her mother couldn’t have.

 As a young woman coming of age in the late 1960s, she rode the second wave of feminism.
 Among a tribe of like-minded female journalists, Allende for the first time felt comfortable in her own skin, as they wrote “with a knife between our teeth” about women’s issues.
 She has seen what the movement has accomplished in the course of her lifetime.
 And over the course of three passionate marriages, she has learned how to grow as a woman while having a partner, when to step away, and the rewards of embracing one’s sexuality.

 So what feeds the soul of feminists—and all women—today?
 Isabel will join us to talk about The Soul of a Woman, and about every woman’s need to be safe, to be valued, to live in peace, to have their own resources, to be connected, to have control over our bodies and lives, and above all, to be loved.

 On all these fronts, there is much work yet to be done, and this book, Allende hopes, will “light the torches of our daughters and granddaughters with mine.
 They will have to live for us, as we lived for our mothers, and carry on with the work still left to be finished.”